-The EES should also include an outline of a program for community consultation, stakeholder engagement and communications proposed for implementation during the construction and operation of the project, including opportunities for local stakeholders to engage with the proponent to seek responses to issues that might arise during project implementation.
+The EES should also outline a program for community consultation, stakeholder engagement and communications proposed for implementation during the construction and operation of the project, including opportunities for local stakeholders to engage with the proponent to seek responses to issues that might arise during project implementation.

-The proponent must also prepare a concise, graphical-based non-technical summary document (hard copy A4, no more than 10 pages) for free distribution to interested parties.
-The EES summary document should include details of the EES exhibition, public submission process and availability of the EES documentation.
+The proponent must also prepare a concise, graphical-based, non-technical hard copy summary (A4, no more than 10 pages) for free distribution to interested parties.
+The EES summary should include details of the EES exhibition, public submission process and availability of the EES documentation.